-In October 1974, Muhammad Ali fought George Foreman for the World Heavyweight Championship, in Kinshasa, Zaire.
+In October 1974, Muhammad Ali fought George Foreman for the World Heavyweight Championship in Kinshasa, in what was then Zaire.
 The contest was advertised as The Rumble In The Jungle.

 The fight confounded all expectations.
 Whilst the first round was conventional enough, in the second – much to the consternation of his own team – Ali retreated to the ring ropes and invited Foreman to take free hits at him.